zyNotCute/cs-broad-lens/README.md

 # CS Broad Lens

-## Outline
+## Outline & Purpose

 As the repo name says, here offers a set of labs targeting complete beginners who expect an overall glance at CS.
-If you follow the instructions and finish the specially-designed tasks, you may find yourself gradually stepping into the temple of computer science.

-## Purpose

 I came up with the idea of setting up such labs when a classmate of mine (currently in AIA, HUST) asked me for an approach to learn CS from zero.
-I believe many (including me) have struggled on the path of CS as a beginner, so it might be better for me to share some resources with you.
+As I have seen, many students majoring in CS-related

 ## Philosophy